 Mining and ore processing activities produce waste by-products including waste rock (overburden that has no economic value) and tailings (the material that remains after the minerals have been extracted from the crushed ore).

 All Hudbay operations have plans in place to reduce, reuse, recycle and responsibly dispose of hazardous and non-hazardous waste, with a particular focus on managing waste rock and tailings.
-(A more detailed discussion on tailings management is included in the Tailings Stewardship section of our Integrated Annual and CSR Report.)
+(A more detailed discussion on tailings management is included in our Integrated Annual Sustainability Report.)

 Sites must manage waste rock in accordance with environmental regulations and industry standards and in a manner that minimizes the potential for acid rock drainage, which is caused by a chemical reaction when certain minerals in some types of rock are exposed to air and water.
 Some waste rock and tailings may be classified as potentially acid generating (PAG).
 To minimize and mitigate the impact of PAG-classified material, wherever possible we use PAG-classified waste rock to fill voids in underground operations or dispose of its facilities engineered to prevent acidic runoff.
 We use non-PAG waste rock for a variety of purposes, including building tailings containment structures, as backfill for open pits, site rehabilitation and also to fill underground voids.